 Any Japanese text worth paying money to translate has identifiable subject matter.
 Some translators claim to be “general translators,” and the reason for this claim probably stems from a fear of receiving too little work by restricting their field of specialty.
 But the implication that they can translate anything with the same level of quality (seldom is there a preferred field listed) is ironically true in most cases.
 Quality suffers when jack-of-all-trades translators attempt to translate much beyond textbook exercises in the Japanese language.

 When a translator takes on an assignment in subject matter that is over their head, frantic Googling for the answers is not the answer.
 You need to start out with at least a basic understanding of the subject matter and the context, and a level of understanding approaching that of the intended reader is highly preferred.

 A lack of subject-matter expertise results in two problems.
-It not only prevents a translator from understanding the source-language text, but also prevents the translator from being able to write in the style expected by the intended reader, who does have subject-matter expertise and will be immediately struck by the lack of subject-matter comprehension on the part of the writer (translator).
+It not only prevents a translator from understanding the source-language text, but also almost always means the translator cannot write in the style expected by the intended reader, who does have subject-matter expertise and will be immediately struck by the translator's (and by improper extension, the writer's) lack of familiarity with the subject-matter.